liabr/assessment/README.md

-# Todo App (PERN Stack - Postgres, Express, React, and Node)
+# Todo App (Express, React, Axios, TypeScript, Redux and Node)

-Todo App using React, ExpressJS and PostGress
+Todo App using React, ExpressJS and In Memory DB

 ## Built with: